skip to main content

 20 feet (hallway)801779

-Since the OnePlus 11 5G refused to connect to the 6 GHz band using a 160 MHz channel width, we switched to 80 MHz instead.
+Since the OnePlus 11 5G refused to connect to the 6 GHz band using a 160 MHz channel width, I switched to 80 MHz instead.
 In this case, the router combines four channels into one.

 5 GHz tests: 160 MHz vs. 80 MHz (Wi-Fi 7 vs. Wi-Fi 6)